 Rita and Gerhard laughed over the fact we’d also forgotten our meat.
 In minutes, Tom and Gerhard took off in Gerhard’s off-road vehicle to head to our house and theirs to pick up the meat for the braai.

-By 9:45 pm (2145 hrs) we were back at our bush house and shortly thereafter headed to bed for a good night’s sleep.
+By 9:45 pm (2145 hrs), we were back at our bush house and headed to bed for a good night’s sleep shortly after that.
 As we count down until we leave Marloth Park, we realize how quickly the time will go.
-We will spend every possible moment cherishing that which is before our eyes and the blissful nature of Marloth, especially when the peace and quiet of the bush are restored in a few days.
+We will spend every possible moment cherishing that which is before our eyes and the blissful nature of Marloth, significantly when the peace of the bush is restored in a few days.

 Photo from one year ago today, September 26, 2020: